niks-v/ISO-6346-Check-Digit-Calculator/README.md

   output: [String - Container Code, Either Valid or Not Valid (If not valid it will just be the user input)] }
 ```

+Please don't use this on your public website without permission -> Discord: `coding.`